jaxwong/tp/docs/DeveloperGuide.md

 Use case ends.

-* 2a.
-OverBooked is unable to save the new todo.
-    * 2a1.
-OverBooked informs the user of the error.

-Use case resumes from step 3.

 **Use case: UC15 - Edit a todo**

 **MSS**

-1. User requests to edit a specific todo using its displayed index and provides the fields to update
+1. User requests to edit a specific todo using its displayed index and provides the fields to update.
-2. OverBook edits the todo with the new details
+2. OverBook edits the todo with the new details.
-3. OverBooked updates the todo list to show the edited todo
+3. OverBooked updates the todo list to show the edited todo.

 Use case ends.

 **Extensions**

 * 1a.
-User uses invalid format or parameters
+User uses invalid format or parameters.
     * 1a1.
-OverBooked informs the user of the error and displays the correct format
+OverBooked informs the user of the error and displays the correct format.

 Use case ends.

 * 1b.
-User provides an invalid index
+User provides an invalid index.
     * 1b1.
-OverBooked informs the user that the todo index is invalid
+OverBooked informs the user that the todo index is invalid.

 Use case ends.

 * 1c.
-User does not provide any fields to edit
+User does not provide any fields to edit.
     * 1c1.
-OverBooked informs the user that at least one field must be provided
+OverBooked informs the user that at least one field must be provided.

 Use case ends.

 * 1d.
-User provides a contact name that does not exist
+User provides a contact name that does not exist.
     * 1d1.
-OverBooked informs the user that the contact was not found
+OverBooked informs the user that the contact was not found.

-Use case ends.

-* 2a.
-OverBooked is unable to save the updated todo list
-    * 2a1.
-OverBooked informs the user of the error

 Use case ends.